jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Currently, MySQL logis a line like below in the slow log.
+Currently, MySQL logs a line like below in the slow log file.
 ```
 # User@Host: msandbox[msandbox] @ localhost []  Id:    12
 ```